facundoolano/olano.dev/_drafts/2023-11-28-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

-<Software that gets developed but it rarely (or never) gets to production.
+This is software that's built but rarely (or never) gets to production.
 I call this *imaginary software*.
-Charity Majors calls it living a lie [LINK].
+Charity Majors [calls it](https://twitter.com/mipsytipsy/status/1308641574448803840?lang=es) living a lie.

 ### Underestimating operations